Tharun-tharun/Tharun-tharun/README.md

 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/scikit-learn/scikit-learn.png" title="sklearn"></code>

 - 🔭 I’m currently working on something interesting
-- 💬 Ask me about or Feel free to send me a pull request if you find any mistakes or have better answers.
+- 💬 Ask me about or Feel free to contribute to my projetcs or do pull request if you have a better solution.

 ### Blockchain Enthusiast Towards Decentralized Future!